Steve Hampton's on-line guide to

 - GOLDEN PLOVERS (both) -levees at Woodland Wastewater Treatment Plant (among Black-bellied Plovers) in late fall.

-- MOUNTAIN PLOVER -fields around intersection of Rds 102 & 16 in winter; or Rds 101 & 17; or east of Zamora; look around and look hard, they are very difficult to spot, as they look like dirt clods-- but with longer legs!
-A scope is needed.
-They have also been seen elsewhere in the north county (Rds 16 and 87).
+- MOUNTAIN PLOVER -County Line Rd has been the most reliable in recent years.
+Historical sites include fields around the intersection of Rds 102 & 16 or Rds 101 & 17; or east of Zamora (Rds 16 and 87).
+Look around and look hard, they are very difficult to spot, as they look like dirt clods-- but with longer legs!
+A scope is usually needed.

-- GULLS -Davis Wastewater Treatment Plant near the landfill; can be scoped from Rd 28H near Yolo Co.
-Landfill.
+- GULLS -Davis Wastewater Treatment Plant and the Yolo County Landfill pond; can be scoped from Rd 28H and the adjacent levee top.

 - BARN OWL -anywhere, esp.
 Hawk/Owl Reserve and in Davis city.